elixir-circuits/circuits_uart/README.md

   * Receive input via messages or by polling (active and passive modes)
   * Unit tests (uses the [tty0tty](https://github.com/freemed/tty0tty) virtual null modem on Travis)

 ** This library is new.
-Expect API changes and bugs, but we'll get there!!
-If you try it out, please consider helping out by contributed document improvements, fixes, or more unit tests. **
+Expect API changes (hopefully minor) and bugs, but we'll get there!!
+If you try it out, please consider helping out by contributing documentation improvements, fixes, or more unit tests. **

 ## Example use